jmuryawan/oracle_database_foundations/README.md

 # oracle_database_foundations
-includes homework files to the oracle database "practice" questions
+includes homework files to the oracle database "practice" questions of different sections